Ballard Locks: Fish ladder

 The fish ladder at the Chittenden locks is unusual—materials published by the federal government say "unique"—in being located where salt and fresh water meet.
 Normally, fish ladders are located entirely within fresh water.

 Pacific salmon are anadromous; they hatch in lakes, rivers, and streams—or, nowadays fish hatcheries—migrate to sea, and only at the end of their life return to fresh water to spawn.
 Prior to the Locks construction, no significant salmon runs existed here, as there was only a small drainage stream from Lake Union into Salmon Bay.
 In order to provide enough water to operate the Locks, Cedar River was rerouted into Lake Washington (which was lowered 9 feet).
 Cedar River originally flowed into the Duwamish River along with the White River from the South.
 White River was rerouted into the Puyallup River.
 Cedar and White Rivers did support significant Salmon runs but also created severe flooding conditions for the early settlers.
 The rerouting of these two major rivers was a mixed blessing, while reducing flood threats, the Duwamish River salmon runs were decimated.
 To rectify this situation, salmon runs were rerouted through the Locks, which included introducing a major run of Sockeye Salmon using stock from Baker River, Washington.

 The ladder was designed to use attraction water: fresh water flowing swiftly out the bottom of the fish ladder, in the direction opposite which anadromous fish migrate at the end of their lives.
 However, the attraction water from this first ladder was not effective.
 Instead, most salmon used the locks.
-This made them an easy target for predators; also, many were injured by hitting the walls and gates of the locks, or by hitting boat propellers.
+This made them an easy target for predators like Herschel the sea lion; also, many were injured by hitting the walls and gates of the locks, or by hitting boat propellers.